OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

-# 360° Video Player and Monetization for Android
+# OmniVirt Player: 360° Video Player and Monetization for Android

 **OmniVirt** makes the leading player for 360° video experiences across mobile and desktop.
 Upload your 360° content to OmniVirt and serve it into your app in very easy steps.